ALT-Browne/LiftSimulator/README.md

    npm install npm@latest -g
    ```

+3. If you don't have .Net SDK (version 7 or later), download and install it from https://dotnet.microsoft.com/en-us/download

-3. Clone the repo
+4. Clone the repo
    ```sh
    git clone https://github.com/ALT-Browne/LiftSimulator.git
    ```

-4. Install NPM packages
+5. Install NPM packages
    ```sh
    npm install
    ```

-5. Run the API project
+6. Run the API project
    ```sh
    dotnet run
    ```

-6. Run the Client project
+7. Run the Client project
    ```sh
    npm run dev
    ```

-7. Navigate to the url shown in the terminal
+8. Navigate to the url shown in the terminal

 <p align="right">(<a href="#lift-simulator">back to top</a>)</p>